tomseli/solstice-rain/Dan Taylor.md

 > | Callsign | |

 # Overview
-Recruited to fly a makeshift dropship at [FOB Saber](FOB%20Saber.md).
+Recruited to fly a makeshift dropship at [[FOB Saber]].
 Preferred to be called Dan.

 # Notes
 An absolute chad.